 Roasted Almond Toffee Bark made with 3 simple ingredients!
 It’s perfect for homemade holiday gifts!

-Easy Toffee and Almond Bark Recipe
+Almond Bark Recipe

 I like to think of chocolate as my dessert soul mate.
 I mean… am I cuckoo for cookies?
 Absolutely.
 Does a fat slice of pie make me swoon?
 You bet your bottom dollar it does.
 And it’s no secret donuts and I have a deep bond.